tommysundling/azure-samples-and-scripts/PoCs/ai/openai-scaling-with-apim/readme.md

     - Products: Unlimited
 1. APIM: Create a named value for the OpenAI API Key [Use named values in Azure API Management policies](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-properties?tabs=azure-portal)
 1. APIM: Add Inbound policy "Set Header" for API, with name "openai-key", the value referencing the named value above
+1. APIM: Implement 'circuit-breaker' or 'load balancer' policy for the OpenAI API
+    1. Implement Backend for OpenAI #1
+    1. Implement Backend for OpenAI #2
+    1. Implement Backend for 'load balancer' that references above backends
+    1. Use ```<set-backend-service backend-id="<load balancer backend>" />``` as Inbound policy for API
+1. TODO: OpenAI Key (named value) only works for one OpenAI (round-robin works).
+How to use the right Key for each OpenAI?

 ## Food for thought